KK

 General

-Macrolide resistance concerning with S. pneumoniae
+Macrolide resistance concerning with S.pneumoniae

-Active against atypical organisms
+Active against atypical organisms: Mycoplasma

 Not active against Enterobacteriaceae